 - Avoid fast starts and accelerate smoothly.

 - Brake gradually and avoid abrupt stops.

 - Avoid idling the engine for long periods of time.

 - When road and weather conditions are appropriate, use cruise control.

 - Always follow posted speed limits or drive more slowly when conditions require.

 - Keep vehicle tires properly inflated.

 - Combine several trips into a single trip.

-- Replace the vehicle's tires with the same TPC Spec number molded into the tire's sidewall near the size.

-- Follow recommended scheduled maintenance.

-30 In Brief
+26 In Brief